 It’s important to note that while the term “gray area drinking” is gaining recognition in pop culture, it isn’t a clinical term.
 However, medical experts do recognize that our relationship with alcohol exists on a spectrum.
 Alcohol use disorder (AUD) is a clinically diagnosable condition that ranges from mild to moderate to severe.
 An AUD diagnosis is based on eleven criteria per the Diagnostic and Statistical Manual, Fifth Edition (DSM-5).
 The criteria include things like experiencing alcohol cravings and continuing to drink despite negative consequences.
 If you resonate with the experience of those who identify as gray area drinkers, it’s possible that you fall somewhere on the alcohol use disorder spectrum.
-You can take our free alcohol questionnaire to see if you meet the criteria, and if so, to what severity.

 Group Meditation and Mindfulness Practice

 Medical terms such as alcohol use disorder or cultural concepts like gray area drinking can provide helpful frameworks for identifying unhealthy drinking.
 For example, if you’re on the spectrum for AUD, you would likely benefit from guidance from an expert care team when making a change.
 However, even if your drinking patterns don’t meet specific criteria or definitions, it doesn’t mean you won’t benefit from cutting back on your alcohol intake.
 Your own wisdom and curiosity will be the ultimate signal that this is a habit you want to see change and that alone is proof that you’re ready to explore sobriety or moderation.

 Acronyms are one of my favorite ways to provide helpful reminders for self-care.
 This G.R.A.Y. acronym summarizes four critical steps you can take to begin changing your alcohol intake.